CDSGlobal/aws-nodejs-ts-cds/README.md

 **Typescript Lambda starter using _Serverless_**

+**Use as a template for a new _Serverless_ service**

+`sls create --template-url https://github.com/CDSGlobal/aws-nodejs-ts-cds --path template-test`

 Features:
  - Lambda function stub.
  - API Gateway triggers for this lambda function (GET and POST)